MustafaHusain942/Capstone/README.md

 📚 Table of Contents

-📌 Project Overview
+- 📌 Project Overview

-✨ Features
+- ✨ Features

-🗂 Dataset Used
+- 🗂 Dataset Used

-⚙️ Installation
+- ⚙️ Installation

-🧰 Technologies Used
+- 🧰 Technologies Used

-🚀 How to Use
+- 🚀 How to Use

-🤝 Contributing
+- 🤝 Contributing

-📄 License

 ---